-An assistant at the Council for the Development of Cambodia walked free yesterday despite being found guilty of demanding bribes to process applications, less than a week after two City Hall officials were also freed despite being found guilty of pocketing public funds.
+An assistant at the Council for the Development of Cambodia walked free on Monday despite being found guilty of demanding bribes to process applications, less than a week after two City Hall officials were also freed despite being found guilty of pocketing public funds.

 Chhim Piseth, an assistant to an unspecified deputy secretary-general at the council, which approves foreign investment projects, was charged in April with misappropriation of public funds after being accused of only stamping documents after receiving payments.

-At the Phnom Penh Municipal Court yesterday, Presiding Judge Ros Piseth handed Mr. Piseth a two-year suspended sentence.
+At the Phnom Penh Municipal Court on Monday, Presiding Judge Ros Piseth handed Mr. Piseth a two-year suspended sentence.
 No reason was given for freeing Mr. Piseth, who had been released on bail soon after his arrest.

 The judge fined him 4 million riel, or about $1,000.
 But a bail payment of 20 million riel, or about $5,000, was returned to him.

 The judge added that authorities had earlier confiscated $2,750 from Mr. Piseth, and that $1,500 of it would be repaid to those who had paid the money as bribes, and the remaining $1,250 would be handed over to the state.

 Om Yentieng, head of the government’s Anti-Corruption Unit, which made the arrest after businesses started complaining that Mr. Piseth would pick fault in applications until a kickback was made, said the decision to release the official was the court’s.